Primary

 Keep constant pressure into the wall with your forearms while sliding up and down.
 Maintain protraction (shoulder blades apart) throughout.
 If your shoulder blades start to pinch together, reduce your range.

-Want Serratus Wall Slide in your program?
+See where Serratus Wall Slide fits in your weekly plan

 Stand facing wall with forearms on wall.